MaximLippeveld/dambi-hpc-guide/dambi_hpc_guide/advanced_topics/multinode.md

 `Client` object which connects to the Dask cluster.
 Then, Dask provides two self-explanatory command line programs `dask-scheduler` and `dask-worker`, which can be submitted to setup the scheduler and workers.

-## Split-apply-combine
+## Batching

-In the split-apply-combine approach, the dataset is explicitly divided into smaller chunks, each chunk is processed separately, and the results are combined again.
+In the batching approach, the dataset is explicitly divided into smaller chunks, each chunk is processed in parallel over multiple nodes, and the results are optionally combined again.
 For example, a CSV of 100,000 rows can be processed by 100 jobs that each process 1000 rows.
 This approach has the benefit that it can be used to distribute any program or script over multiple nodes as you simply run the same program or script on smaller chunks of the input data.

 On the HPC, this can be achieved using job arrays, which are submitted like so:
 ```